 All these edits and suggestions are helpful, but you might prefer tweeting first and editing later.
 If so, click the ProWritingAid icon to the right of your address bar.

-Click the slider to the right of “Checking is enabled for www.twitter.com.”
+Click the slider next to “Checking is enabled for www.twitter.com” so that it switches from right to left.
 Doing so will turn off edits—at least for a while.
 When you’re finished composing and ready for edits, just switch the slider back on.
 Edit away and tweet when ready!